 mother and Father –

 “All things” means everything.
-Does that mean when the parents are
+Does that mean when parents are

 reasonable demands on their children.
 They are to obey their parents, because

-it is for their benefit; it is to the advantage of the family as a whole; it
+it is for their benefit and to the advantage of the family as a whole; it

 is to the advantage of the Church in general and for the purpose of promoting

 the Kingdom of God in the world.
-If children can place in their conduct the
+If children replace in their conduct with the

-good traits their parents require of them, it turns them into good people and
+good traits their parents are teaching them, it turns them into good people and

-evil, and when they do good, it teaches them to be good.
+teaches them how to live.
 When their parents

-teach them to be good, it is so they don't spend their life in prison or die
+teach them right from wrong, it is so they don't spend their lives in prison or die

 Col 3-20